TMargaret/mdm-app/README.md

 `spring.datasource.password=<password>`

-Liquibase is taking care of the schema and data.
+Liquibase will take care of the schema and data.

 ## Running / Development